aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

 For example, a well distributed 5-digit zip code has 100,000 distinct values.
 To properly anonymize this, one would use a beacon length between 9 and 15 bits.

-A beacon length is an integer between 1 and 63 inclusive.
+A beacon length MUST be an integer between 1 and 63 inclusive.

 ### Standard Beacon